Content Can’t Cure Cancer

 - Want to cure cancer?
 Create great content!

-I earn a living by creating content for client blogs aka “I blog for money” as it was called back in the days.
+I earn a living by creating content for client blogs for 15 years!
+“I blog for money” as it was called back in the days.
 Why would I want to hurt myself?
 I don’t.

 I just think that lying to you will hurt me more in the long run than just making you a bit more cautious about your content expectations.